JetSetIlly/Gopher2600/README.md

 ## Other Software / Libraries

-The following projects are used in the `Gopher2600` project.
+The following projects are used in the `Gopher2600` project:

 * https://github.com/ocornut/imgui
 * https://github.com/inkyblackness/imgui-go